ltu-tmmoa/responsive-rooms/test/README.md

 $ make
 ```

-The above command invokes all integration test available in this folder.
+The above command invokes all integration tests available in this folder.